tonydo6789/agilelab-devops-technical-test/README.md

 Enjoy!

 ## 1. Devops knowledge base
-- Do you know systemd, SysVinit or Upstart?
+- Do you know systemd, SysVinit or Upstart?-- pls refer site : https://www.computernetworkingnotes.com/linux-tutorials/differences-between-sysvinit-upstart-and-systemd.html

 - Do you know FHS?
-How to manage package compile?
+How to manage package compile? pls refer site : https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard

-- Should you clean trash in your server when change role?
+- Should you clean trash in your server when change role? pls refer site : https://support.plex.tv/articles/200289326-emptying-library-trash/

 - Do you have server naming schema?
 What about hostname of you server?
-- How long uptime of your server?
-Do you update new version OS?
+- How long uptime of your server? depend on manager request ,  Do you update new version OS? windows os only update to version 2016 .
-- Do you use key or password for ssh, do you have policy for password?
+- Do you use key or password for ssh, do you have policy for password? both key and password , follow passwordgenerate site .
-- Do you use firewall on your server?
+- Do you use firewall on your server? yes , i do ( linux and windows firewall)
-- Do you know Heartbleed, Shellshock and POODLE?
+- Do you know Heartbleed, Shellshock and POODLE? pls refer site : https://informationsecuritybuzz.com/news/shellshock-poodle-compare/#:~:text=Shellshock%20allows%20complete%20compromise%20of,an%20online%20shopping%20purchase%20form.

 - Do you use redis or mongod?
 How to authentication them?
-What user of process mongod or redis?
+What user of process mongod or redis? not yet

 - How do you deploy code to server?
-Do you use git pull for deployment?
+Do you use git pull for deployment? yes , i do to use git pull for get source code from github.

 Credited to [xluffy](https://github.com/xluffy)